derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 ## DV01 Hedging

-Market makers in the fixed income markets would like to maintain a DV01-neutural portfolio.
-A DV01-neutral portfolio implies a **small** changes in the yield (or the overall interest rates) does not impact the total value of the portfolio.
+Market makers in the fixed income market would like to maintain a DV01-neutural portfolio.
+A DV01-neutral portfolio implies a **small** changes in yield (or the overall interest rates) does not impact the total value of the portfolio.

-This makes use of the 1st order Taylor expansion of the portfolio value r.s.t. yield.
+This makes use of the first-order Taylor expansion of the portfolio value r.s.t. yield.
 The concept is similar to delta-hedging in the equity derivative markets.

+### Example

+a market maker sells 100$ face value of the call option when the yield is 5%.
+How should the market maker hedge the market risk?

 ---